Morelitea/.github/profile/README.md

 ### Pathkit - GM Organization Tool for Pathfinder Players

-Pathkit is a powerful GM organization tool designed specifically for Pathfinder players.
+Pathkit is a powerful open-source GM organization tool designed specifically for Pathfinder players.
 It simplifies campaign management, player tracking, and encounter planning, allowing Game Masters to focus on crafting immersive storytelling experiences.

 - Repository: [link to repository]